ltsch/scim-client/README.md

 ## Architecture

+### Single Page Application
+- **Host anywhere**: Host these files somewhere and you should be good to go.
+- **API Keys in browser storage**: If you do not use the CORS proxy then no sensitive data ever traverses the server.
+- **CORS Proxy**: A very simple CORS proxy written in python is included.
+This is optional but you will need it for public SCIM servers.

 ### Unified Component System
 - **Centralized Configuration**: Single source of truth for all settings (`config.js`)
 - **Shared Utilities**: Common functionality centralized (`utils.js`)